-New Orleans-Based Food Hall St. Roch Market Is Coming To The Design District
+New Orleans-Based Food Hall St. Roch Market Is Coming to the Design District

 The new St. Roch Market food hall will take its inspiration from the New Orleans flagship, which operated for more than 140 years until Hurricane Katrina forced it to shut down.
 Since reopening in 2015 under the ownership of entrepreneurs Will Donaldson and Barre Tanguis, St. Roch has showcased a variety of up-and-coming local food vendors in a communal space offering a cohesive look.
 An additional three St. Roch locations are set to open around the country by the end of next year, including a second in New Orleans and one in Miami.

-“It’s a place you can come in for breakfast as much as you can come in late at night and hear a live band,” Donaldson said.
+“It’s a place you can come in for breakfast as much as you can come in late at night and hear a live band,” Donaldson says.

-“We’re bringing in the next big thing that you should know about. … Getting to dig in deep to the local community and find the diamond in the rough,” he said.
+“We’re bringing in the next big thing that you should know about.
+Getting to dig in deep to the local community and find the diamond in the rough,” he says.
 “It’s very much a curated market.”

 |